-There are over 700 generation and storage projects, totalling 5.2 GW, that could connect to the South West distribution network in the near future.
+There are over 500 generation and storage projects, totalling 8.1 GW, that hold accepted connection agreements and could connect to the South West distribution network in the future.

-These known pipeline projects were analysed for activity in the planning system and market auctions, augmented by direct engagement with project developers and desk based research.
+These known pipeline projects were analysed for activity in the planning system and market auctions, augmented by direct engagement with project developers and desk-based research.

-A renewed interest in solar and explosive growth in the number of prospective battery storage projects have seen the pipeline increase significantly in recent years.
+A renewed interest in solar and an explosive growth in the number of prospective battery storage projects has resulted in the near-term pipeline increasing significantly in recent years.

-Over 70% of this pipeline capacity secured a network connection offer since January 2021.
+Over 85% of this pipeline capacity secured a network connection offer after January 2021.

 Although deployment has slowed in recent years, the DFES analysis shows that there is an increasing interest in deploying new generation and storage capacity in the licence area.

-With a recent commitment to a zero carbon electricity system by 2035, electricity storage could play a significant role in balancing the system.
+With a recent commitment to a zero-carbon electricity system by 2035, electricity storage could play a significant role in balancing the system.

-There are around 150 battery sites, totalling over 2.3 GW, with an accepted connection offer in the licence area.
+There are over 130 battery sites, totalling over 4.8 GW, with an accepted connection offer in the licence area.